THE VOLUNTEER EXPERIENCE ON WILD AND SCENIC RIVERS

 - Field probes with in-stream sensors measure water quality data such as pH, temperature, dissolved oxygen, dissolved solids, salinity, and conductivity.

 - Habitat assessments included taking photos of the sample collection area

 - Water samples (grab samples) to be analyzed for nutrients, trace metals, and salinity.

 - Invasive species assessments identify the location and extent of invasive species establishment (Idaho, Oregon, and Washington only).

 Training and Equipment

-All volunteers are required to complete online training and a comprehensive quiz prior to getting out in the field.
-We will offer a variety of educational webinars and readings to supplement your training.
+All volunteers were required to complete online training and a comprehensive quiz prior to getting out in the field.
+We will offered a variety of educational webinars and readings to supplement training.

 HELP PROTECT RIVERS